Shap Outdoor Festival '25

 Cumbria’s Temperate Rainforests, Tuesday 13th May at 7:30pm to 9pm, Talk at The Old Courthouse, Shap, CA10 3NL

-Join Georgia Stephens, Plantlife’s Rainforest Advisor for the North West of England, and discover a little more about this incredibly rare habitat.
+Join Georgia Stephens, Plantlife’s Rainforest Advisor for the North West of England.
+Discover a little more about this incredibly rare habitat.
 These temperate rainforests, rich with moss-covered trees and rare wildlife, once covered 20% of the country.
 Today, less than 1% remains, scattered in small, fragile fragments.
 Plantlife is working to protect their long-term future in this area.
-Register online at
+Register online.

 Join us for a walk across Lowther Park and into the woods and discover the abundant wild foods growing at this time of the year.
 Learn to identify edible plants with local expert Jordan Mckeating from